brianmgray/wardl/backlog.md

   - [x] Understand and simplify word lists
   - [x] Add logic to update the target each guess
   - [x] UI devmode/reveal for target history
-  - [ ] Build algorithm for this, see [this question](https://stackoverflow.com/questions/2205540/algorithm-to-transform-one-word-to-another-through-valid-words)
+  - [x] Build algorithm for this, see [this question](https://stackoverflow.com/questions/2205540/algorithm-to-transform-one-word-to-another-through-valid-words)
+  - [ ] UI improvements to:
-    - [ ] why is an extra target appearing
+    - [ ] Remove the big target
-    - [ ] reduce cases in word is changed to same word
+    - [ ] Show which letter changed
+    - [ ] Only show targets at the end
 - [ ] Features
   - [ ] Improve social sharing links
   - [ ] Update modes - easy mode (highlight changed letter), ultra hard (maybe get rid of this)